danmayer/coverband/README.md

 ## TODO

-* Improve the configuration flow (only one time redis setup etc)
-  * a suggestion was a .coverband file which stores the config block (can't use initializers because we try to load before rails)
-  * this is a bit crazy at the moment
+* Improve the baseline task, hard coded for rails, for Sinatra you need to override.
+  * perhaps allow in the config to pass in baseline_requires array?
+If not present do the rails thing?
 * Fix performance by logging to files that purge later
 * Add support for [zadd](http://redis.io/topics/data-types-intro) so one could determine single hits versus multiple hits on a line, letting us determine the most executed code in production.
 * Add stats optional support on the number of total requests recorded
 * Possibly add ability to record code run for a given route
-* Add default rake tasks so a project could just require the rake tasks
-* Improve client code api, particularly around configuration, but also around manual usage of sampling
+* Improve client code api, around manual usage of sampling (like event usage)
-* Provide a better lighter example app, to show how to use coverband.
+* Provide a better lighter example app, to show how to use Coverband.
+  * blank rails app
+  * blank Sinatra app

 ## Resources